MicrosoftDocs/power-platform/power-platform/developer/appsource/register-microsoft-partner-network.md

 ---
-title: "Step 1: Create a Microsoft Partner Center account (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Step 1: Create a Microsoft Partner Center account | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "App builders must be members of Microsoft Partner Network (MPN) to publish apps on AppSource." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.date: 04/03/2023 ms.reviewer: pehecke